Exit problems for general draw-down times of spectrally negative L\'evy processes: Proofs of main results

-This section is dedicated to the proofs for our main results, where we base our discussions on the excursion theory of a Markov process, and appeal to the compensation formula for Poisson point processes.
-We first restate the formula concerned in terms of excursions, then the compensation formula is applied.
-For this we use the following notations from \cite[IV]{Bertoin96:book},\cite{Avram2004:levyexit:annals} and \cite{Pis07}, and refer the readers to them for more detailed introductions on related excursion theory.
-Moreover, by spatial homogeneity of $X$, we mainly focus on the cases under $\bP$, general results for $\bP_{x}$ can be derived by a shifting argument as shown in the proof of Proposition \ref{prop:passagetime}.
+This section is dedicated to the proofs for our main results, where we make use of the excursion theory for Markov processes, and appeal to the compensation formula and the exponential formula for Poisson point processes; see for example \cite[O.5]{Bertoin96:book}.
+To this end, we first restate the formula concerned in terms of excursions, and then apply the compensation formula.
+For this we use the following notations from \cite[IV]{Bertoin96:book}, \cite{Avram2004:levyexit:annals} and \cite{Pis07}, and refer the readers to the book for a detailed discussion on the related excursion theory.
+Moreover, by the spatial homogeneity of $X$, we mainly focus on the cases under $\bP$.
+More general results for $\bP_{x}$ can be derived by a shifting argument as shown in the proof of Proposition \ref{prop:passagetime}.